 Switching from the every day ordinary can be fun!
 These “Witch Lace” plates from 222 Fifth are unique and romantic looking, if you’re into spiderwebs and graveyards like I am.

 These sweet chocolate bites were featured on celebrations.com.

 They were made using a simple skull and crossbones ice cube trays which you can find on Amazon (here).
 Though there are many different kinds of ice cube trays you can choose from, like anatomical hearts or zombie limbs!

 Set the mood with dinner and drinks at home.
 This purple people eater cocktail will have you hungry for more.
 I think I’m going to try making these with vodka soaked blackberries added for texture.

-It’s not my favorite Holiday but it can be a lot of fun if you put your mind to it.
+While Valentine’s Day is not my favorite Holiday, it can be a lot of fun if you put your mind to it.
 Be creative!
 You can surprise each other or come up with ideas together.
 Regardless of how it’s done, it should be a night that you both enjoy.